AdaCore/training_material/courses/fundamentals_of_ada/130_program_structure.rst

    - Controlled cycles are now permitted

-* Provide a "limited" view of the specified package
+* Provide a :dfn:`limited view` of the specified package

    - Only type names are visible (including in nested packages)
-   - Types are viewed as *incomplete types*
+   - Types are viewed as :dfn:`incomplete types`

 * Normal view